Chad’s Tutors

 E-mail: tristan.alltimes@durham.ac.uk

-Tristan is the Deputy Director Alumni Engagement & Annual Giving at Durham University.
+Until recently, Tristan was the Deputy Director Alumni Engagement & Annual Giving at Durham University.

-Tristan recently returned to the North East after a 4-year spell working in Melbourne where he led an alumni engagement division at Melbourne Business School, one of the world’s leading business schools.
+Tristan returned to the North East in 2018 after a 4-year spell working in Melbourne where he led an alumni engagement division at Melbourne Business School, one of the world’s leading business schools.

-At Durham Tristan is responsible for communicating and engaging with a global alumni community of almost 200,000 alumni across the world.
+At Durham Tristan was responsible for communicating and engaging with a global alumni community of almost 200,000 alumni across the world.

 Professionally, Tristan has over 17 years business experience working across a variety of functional areas some of which include: marketing and communications, business development, international recruitment and alumni relations and fundraising.
 He has worked in the Higher Education industry for over 14 years to date and is very well networked with business professionals across multiple industries and companies worldwide.

-Tristan is married, has one child who is 5 years old and lives in Whitley Bay.
+Tristan is married, has one child and lives in Whitley Bay.
 His interests are family time and days out at National Trust properties enjoying the history and culture that the UK has to offer.

 Travel is a feature of Tristan’s life and having completed a yearlong round the world trip in 2004-5 has forever been pursuing his dream to see more of the world at any available chance.
 This means that most annual leave from his role at Durham is spent travelling to countries and locations which would not always be your usual summer holiday destinations.